usrshare/snescityeditor/cities/cities_readme.md

 The PNG files in this folder contain city maps based on real terrains.
 They are based on [OpenStreetMap](http://osm.org)'s map data and [Mapbox](https://mapbox.com/about/maps)'s custom styles (namely, a style that only displays rivers and parks/forests).

-After that, the map is resized to 120x100 and edited in order to make rivers/water areas contiguous and occasionally moving/resizing islands/peninsulas so that they can fit a 3x3 building.
+After that, the map is resized to 120x100 (SNES mode) and edited in order to make rivers/water areas contiguous and occasionally moving/resizing islands/peninsulas so that they can fit a 3x3 building.

 To use these maps properly, use the following command: